Breaking the Sound Barrier - Challenges We Faced and Lessons We Learned in Building Shazam

 Today, Shazam is among the most popular apps on both iPhone and Android with over 120 million monthly active users.
 Shazam’s highly advanced technology and superior customer ratings helped convince Apple to purchase the company for a reported $400 million in December 2017.

-Barton holds an MBA from UC Berkeley, a Master’s degree in Finance from Cambridge University, and a BA from UC Berkeley.
+Barton holds a BA and an MBA from UC Berkeley, a Master’s degree in Finance from Cambridge University.